 Many factors can cause hepatitis or liver disease.
 It is most often brought on by a virus, chemicals, alcohol, drugs, inherited diseases, or your immune system’s poor response.
 This type of inflammation can vary in severity from chronic to flare-ups.
-And, in some cases, it can be resolved within a few weeks or months with treatment.
-Other people struggle with this disease for years.
-Still, others suffer from chronic hepatitis, which can be present for 20 years or more.
+In some cases, it can even be resolved within a few weeks or months with treatment while other people struggle with this disease for years.
+Still others suffer from chronic hepatitis, which can be present for 20 years or more.
 In chronic conditions, the symptoms can progressively get worse and lead to cirrhosis (which is a scarring or a loss of function of the liver) as well as liver cancer and death.

 Understanding Liver Disease and Hepatitis

 The liver is an important organ in your body.
 It is located on the upper right side of your abdomen.
 It has a variety of tasks to manage including helping to process the nutrients brought into your body.
 It helps your body to digest fats by producing bile.
 It also helps to synthesize proteins so that they are usable by the body’s cells.
 It regulates blood clotting and the breakdown of toxic substances you’ve ingested to ensure they are harmless to you.

 When inflammation in this area occurs at a severe level, it can limit the function of the liver.
 This may allow for potentially toxic substances to accumulate in your body and can be very dangerous.

 The symptoms of this condition can vary significantly.
 In fact, they are often confused with the flu.
 However, for those who suffer from acute hepatitis, the symptoms may include:

 - Dark colored urine may develop in some people